Wireless Monitoring and Alarm Gateways from CAS DataLoggers

 Simply place the probes from your wireless data loggers into your materials/equipment under monitoring.
-When any of your registered remote units goes into alarm state, T&D 500W base stations will automatically close their alarm contact pair (this applies to all our models of T&D loggers).
+When any of your registered remote units goes into an alarm state, T&D 500W base stations will automatically close their alarm contact pair (this applies to all our models of T&D loggers).
 You don’t need to perform any commands in the software if Warnings are already set to On.

 Users have found many uses for their gateway alarm device connection including triggering a light, a buzzer, siren, and even to trip a zone on a continually-monitored burglar alarm system.
-Our systems are especially suitable for these types of alarming applications owing to their wireless communication and real-time continual monitoring capabilities.
+Our systems are especially suitable for these types of alarming applications owing to their wireless communication and real-time continuous monitoring capabilities.

 Gather all the temperature and humidity data from your loggers via USB, remote GSM technology, LAN and handheld data collectors.
-You can also set up your base station to automatically download the data via wireless communication and then send that data via network to a designated e-mail address, or continually monitor for warnings and send warning reports across the network via email.
+You can also set up your base station to automatically download the data via wireless communication and then send that data via a network to a designated e-mail address, or continually monitor for warnings and send warning reports across the network via email.
 You can also choose to send data to an FTP folder or T&D’s WebStorage server.
 Wireless communication between the data loggers ranges to about 500 ft (150 meters), and you can expand the range even farther by registering an RTR-500 as a Repeater.

-Each data logger’s memory capacity of 16,000 readings means that you can set each remote unit to record every second and still log four and a half hours of data– for example you can use a 30 minute recording interval to keep logging continuously for 333 days.
+Each data logger’s memory capacity of 16,000 readings means that you can set each remote unit to record every second and still log four and a half hours of data– for example you can use a 30-minute recording interval to keep logging continuously for 333 days.
 Our data loggers have a battery life of about 10 months and can be upgraded to last for about 4 years of use.